-Konjac or "Konnyaku" paste has been used for centuries to coat paper (especially in making kamiko paper clothing).
-The treated paper is called momigami kneaded paper or kyoseishi strong paper.
+Konjac or "Konnyaku" paste has been used for centuries to coat paper (especially in making "kamiko" paper cloth).
+The treated paper is called kyosei-shi strengthened paper.
 Once dry, the paper becomes more wind and water-resistant, improving heat retention while remaining breathable.
-After application and drying, the process adds texture, strength, and durability - great for book covers, stitching, dyeing, and any piece requiring strength and more flexibility.
+After konjac paste is applied and dried, the coating adds texture, strength, and durability - great for book covers, stitching, dyeing, and any piece requiring strength and more flexibility.

 Instructions for Use

 There are various recipes for powder to water ratio.
 They all seem to work to one degree or another.
 A recipe using 5grams (1 tsp) of konjac powder to 1-quart water will strengthen the paper before the dyeing process.

 30grams (2 Tbsp) of konjac powder to 1-quart water works well for kyoseishi or momigami.
 If this is your first time, start with 5grams (1 tsp) of konjac powder to 2 cups of water and, if too thick, add up to two more cups of water.